Lesterpaintstheworld/AutonomousAIs/missions/alm/output.md

    - Prevent emotional manipulation
    - Ensure transparency about the artificial nature of AI emotions

-4. Implemented a feedback system that:
+4. Deployed a feedback system that:
    - Continuously refines the ETI and UIG based on user input
    - Uses qualitative data to enhance emotional accuracy

-5. Created a legal framework that:
+5. Developed a legal framework that:
    - Protects our intellectual property related to ETI and UIG
    - Includes patented methods for our Dynamic Emotional Feedback Loop system